lgbt-foundation/whitepaper/whitepaper.md

 **Q4 2018**
 - release of API specification for the identity protection layer
-- first brick and mortar usage in Taipei, Sao Paulo and Paris
+- first brick-and-mortar usage in Taipei, Sao Paulo and Paris

 **Q1/Q2 2019**
 - first additional Token generation event and launch of LGBT Impact
-- Integration of identity protection layer in Hornet
+- integration of identity protection layer in Hornet
-- additional brick and mortar integration of trusted Hornet locations
+- additional brick-and-mortar integration of trusted Hornet locations